ljialin/fairness-web/README.md

 python app.py
 ```

-2. Copy the ip shown in the terminal and paste it into a web browser.
+2. Copy the ip shown in the terminal and paste it into a web browser (Chrome is recommended, we have not tested other browsers).